-It provides for a new Financial Institution Notice (FIN) that will enable HMRC to request information from a Financial Institution (FI) about specific taxpayers, without the need to seek approval from the tribunal.
+The legislation provides for a new Financial Institution Notice (FIN) that will enable HMRC to request information from a Financial Institution (FI) about specific taxpayers, without the need to seek approval from the tribunal.
 The rules will apply to FI's under the Common Reporting Standard (CRS) definition, or a person who issues credit cards.

 The current standard for information notices is that they must be issued for the purpose of checking the tax position.
 The draft legislation seeks to enhance this power across all information notices to include “for the purpose of collecting tax debts”.
-A number of safeguards are written into the draft legislation in respect of FIN's.
+A number of safeguards are written into the legislation in respect of FINs.

 Taxpayers will be given a copy of the FIN and informed why the information has been sought from the FI.
 However, HMRC will be able to seek advance approval from the tribunal that this reporting is not required if there are reasonable grounds for believing the notification might prejudice the assessment or collection of tax.
-If a FI tells a taxpayer about the FIN despite a ruling they should not, penalties can be levied on the FI.
+If an FI tells a taxpayer about the FIN despite a ruling they should not, penalties can be levied on the FI.

 Failure by an FI to comply with a FIN will result in penalties, against which the FI will have a right of appeal.